SkinnyPigeon/week_3-day_1_homework/homework.md

   20. Select all of the user names and the count of shows they're going to see.

   SELECT users, COUNT(shows) FROM shows_users
-  INNER JOIN users on users.id = shows_users.user_id
+  INNER JOIN users ON users.id = shows_users.user_id
-  INNER JOIN shows on shows.id = shows_users.show_id
+  INNER JOIN shows ON shows.id = shows_users.show_id
   GROUP BY users;